danny-votez/Binary2DecimalConverter-Java-Script/README.md

 - To validate a String value, there is using "regex" to get string in a specific format.
 - In the script, the <strong>hasNext()</strong> takes a regex in validating if the user input string contains Binary values.
 - It is only after the successful validation, that there is subsequent conversion of Binary to Decimal
-- If the validation fails, i.e., entry elements are neither 0's or 1's, the <strong>"else"</strong> statement executes
+- If the validation fails, i.e., entry elements are neither 0's or 1's, the <strong>"else"</strong> statement executes.